User Flag

 cat privacy/content.xml| xmlstarlet fo

-file we can find a password in the context.xml
+In the privacy.odt file we can find a password in the context.xml file.

 Testing the password in ssh fails: